bschwind/opencascade-rs/README.md

 Rust bindings to OpenCascade.
 The code is currently a major work in progress.

+I currently work a full-time job and work on this in my spare time, so please adjust timing expectations accordingly :)

 ## Major Goals
 * Define 3D CAD models suitable for 3D printing or machining, in ergonomic Rust code
 * Code-first approach, but allow use of a GUI where it makes sense (2D sketches)